 - Mediastinoscopy: This procedure is performed to determine the extent the tumor has spread into the mediastinum.
 It is a procedure in which a tube is inserted behind the breastbone through a small cut at the lowest part of the neck.
 Samples of lymph nodes are taken from this area to look for cancer cells.

 - Staging of the cancer is based on scalene (neck muscle) node biopsy results from palpable (capable of being felt) nodes or mediastinoscopy findings.

-- Liver and bone scans are performed to determine if the cancer has spread.
+- Bone scans are performed to determine if the cancer has spread.

-- Positron emission tomography (PET) scans (a nuclear imaging technique used to view body functions) may help identify involved lymph nodes and the distant spread of cancer.
+- Positron emission tomography (PET) scans (a nuclear imaging technique used to view body functions) in combination with CT scans of the chest and abdomen, may help identify involved lymph nodes and the distant spread of cancer.

 Shreekanth V Karwande, MBBS